Icelandic Yule lads and Icelandic Christmas Tradition

-The Yule lads mother is Grýla, she is a troll, another icelandic folklore, and lives in the mountains with her husband Leppalúði.
+The Yule lads mother is Grýla, she is a troll, another Icelandic folklore, and lives in the mountains with her husband Leppalúði.
 Grýla’s name was used in the old days to scare children which had been naughty, they were told that Grýla would come and take them away in her big bag, which usually was full of naughty children.
 There are many poems about Grýla to be found in Icelandic folklore.

 The Christmas Cat is another Icelandic folklore.
 He lives with Grýla and Leppalúði up in the mountains.
 He is mean and a very bad cat and his main activity is to eat children who do not get a new garment before the holidays.
-However, a new pair of socks, underwear or pyjamas is enough to keep him away.
+However, a new pair of socks, underwear or pajamas is enough to keep him away.